TABLE OF CONTENTS

 A high risk merchant account offers bail lenders more protection when it comes to processing payments.
 But depending on how your business is doing, it can be difficult to acquire one.
 Here, you’ll learn how underwriters review merchant accounts for bail bondsmen so you can prepare yourself for the application process.

 Underwriters’ Role in Reviewing Your Merchant Account Application

-Once the bank receives an application for a merchant account, the first stop it takes is on the underwriters desk.
-It is their job to look over your application for an errors and assess the risk factors that you pose to the acquiring bank.
+Once the bank receives an application for a merchant account, the first step it takes is on the underwriter’s desk.
+It is their job to look over your application for errors and assess the risk factors that you pose to the acquiring bank.

 They will take a look at the financial and administrative aspects of your company as well as your personal history.

 Common questions they ask themselves:

 - Does your business seem to be honest and legitimate?